gosom/google-maps-scraper/README.md

 Please open an ISSUE or make a Pull Request

+Thank you for considering support for the project.
+Every bit of assistance helps maintain momentum and enhances the scraper’s capabilities!

 ## Notes

 Please use this scraper responsibly

 banner is generated using OpenAI's DALE

+## Sponsors